ti-cortex-m4/demo-java-completablefuture/doc/article.md

 The `CompletionStage` interface has 43 public methods that form three distinguished naming patterns.

-The _first_ naming pattern explains _how_ a new stage is started :
+The _first_ naming pattern explains _how_ a new stage is started:

-*   if a method name has the `then` prefix, then the new stage is started after completion of a single previous stage
+*   if a method name has fragment `then`, then the new stage is started after completion of a single previous stage
-*   if a method name has the `either` suffix, then the new stage is started after completion of the first of two previous stages
+*   if a method name has fragment `either`, then the new stage is started after completion of the first of two previous stages
-*   if a method name has the `both` suffix, then the new stage is started after completion of both previous stages
+*   if a method name has fragment `both`, then the new stage is started after completion of both previous stages

 The _second_ naming pattern explains _what computations perform_ the new stage:

-*   if a method name has the `apply` fragment, then the new stage applies an argument by a `Function` (takes argument(s) and returns one result)
+*   if a method name has fragment `apply`, then the new stage applies an argument by a `Function` (takes argument(s) and returns one result)
-*   if a method name has the `accept` fragment, then the new stage accepts an argument by a `Consumer` (takes argument(s) and returns no result)
+*   if a method name has fragment `accept`, then the new stage accepts an argument by a `Consumer` (takes argument(s) and returns no result)
-*   if a method name has the `run` fragment, then the new stage runs an action by a `Runnable` (takes no argument and returns no result)
+*   if a method name has fragment `run`, then the new stage runs an action by a `Runnable` (takes no argument and returns no result)

 >If the new stage depends on both previous stages, it uses `BiFunction` instead of `Function` and `BiConsumer` instead of `Consumer`.